Campus Deadline: July 12. (Applications must be endorsed by UCLA – you cannot apply directly.)

 The Rhodes Trust, a British charity established to honor the will and bequest of Cecil J. Rhodes, provides full financial support for Rhodes Scholars to pursue a degree or degrees at the University of Oxford in the United Kingdom.
 The award covers educational and living expenses.
 Each year 32 young Americans are selected as Rhodes Scholars.

-- a U.S. citizen or a lawful permanent resident of the United States prior to and including at least 5 years of the application deadline.
+- a U.S. citizen OR a lawful permanent resident of the United States OR a US resident with DACA status

 - sufficiently advanced academically to assure completion of a bachelor’s degree before October 1 in the year following election.

 - at least 18, but not yet 24 years of age by Oct 1 of the year of application.

 Applicants are chosen on the basis of the criteria set down in the will of Cecil Rhodes.
 These criteria are first, academic excellence.
 This is a critical but only threshold condition.
 A Rhodes Scholar should also have great personal energy, ambition for impact, and an ability to work with others and to achieve one’s goals.
 In addition, a Rhodes Scholar should be committed to make a strong difference for good in the world, be concerned for the welfare of others, and be conscious of inequities.
 And finally, a Rhodes Scholar should show great promise of leadership.
 In short, the Rhodes Trust seeks outstanding young men and women of intellect, character, leadership and commitment to service.

 To be considered for a UCLA campus nomination, applicants must submit the following to the Scholarship Resource Center at 233 Covel Commons by the UCLA campus deadline of July 12: